rarezhang/data_structures_and_algorithms_in_python/README.md

 - a systematic way of accessing or visiting all the positions of T
 - preorder traversal: the root of T is visited first; the sub-trees rooted at its children are traversed recursively
 - postorder traversal: recursively traverses the subtrees rooted at the children of the root first; then visit the root
-- breadth-first travrsal: visit all the positions at depth d before visit the positions at depth d+1
+- breadth-first traversal: visit all the positions at depth d before visit the positions at depth d+1
-- inorder traversal (for binary tree): visit a position between the recursive traversals of its left and rigth subtrees (for every posiition p, visit p after all the position in the left subtree; before all the positions in the right subtree)
+- inorder traversal (for binary tree): visit a position between the recursive traversals of its left and right subtrees (for every position p, visit p after all the position in the left subtree; before all the positions in the right subtree)
     * binary search tree (application of the inorder traversal)
-        + running time: proportional to the height (most efﬁcient when they have small height)
+        + running time: proportional to the height (most efficient when they have small height)
         + position p stores an element e(p)
         + elements stored in the left subtree of p are less than e(p)
         + elements stored in the right subtree of p are greater than e(p)